-Here are some of the spots you may not have thought of looking for mold or were afraid of what you might find.
+Here are some of the spots you may not have thought of looking for hidden mold or were afraid of what you might find.
 Search them out early and often, before a mold outbreak becomes a much larger problem in your home.
-Hopefully this can prevent a call to a mold removal company in Red Deer.
+Hopefully, this can prevent a call to a professional mold removal company in Red Deer.

 Ensure your chimney is in good shape by replacing rusted caps and installing new flashing.
 A good cleaning by a professional chimney sweep can remove anything that doesn’t belong there and allow you to operate your chimney without worry.

 In particular, look for spots on your refrigerator seal.
 If you find mold, that seal should probably be replaced as the doors are not closing up tight.
 Also, look at the drain pan under the appliance.
 This is where excess water and food spills go, so it will also be a great hideout for mold if you don’t clean it out.

 As your front-load washer cycles through a wash, water tends to gather behind the door gasket.
 That, along with the lint from the clothes in the wash creates a cozy place for hidden mold to manifest and multiply.